- This post contains affiliate links. Read more here.

 In some households, nail grooming includes applying glue-on nail caps for indoor cats with scratching issues.
 We’ve found that some cats will adapt readily to them.
 Otheer don’t like it any more than getting their nails trimmed.

 These claw clippers are available in two sizes (small/medium is appropriate for most cats) and come with detailed instructions for use.
-The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Buy on Chewy
+The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Shop on Amazon Shop on Chewy

 No discussion of cat brushes and grooming tools would be complete without a mention of the basic (and cheap!) flea comb.
 Run it gently through the fur at the neck and shoulders, moving toward the back and tail.
 Then check the removed hair for fleas, white flea eggs, and dark flea feces (often called “flea dirt”).
 Silcox-Rither notes that underarms and inside thighs are the warm places on cats where those pesky fleas are most likely to be hiding.